Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .bash}

-You will be able to tell you have activated your environment because your prompt should go from looking like this, with `base` at the beginning:
+You will be able to tell you have activated your environment because your prompt should go from looking like this, with `base` at the beginning...

 ~~~
 (base) csuser@instance001:~ $
 ~~~
 {: .bash}

-To having `prokka` at the beginning.
+...to having `prokka` at the beginning.
 If you forget whether you are in an the prokka environment, look back to see what the prompt looks like.

 ~~~
 (prokka) csuser@instance001:~ $